bukiro/PECS/README.md

 Active to-do:
 - Implement full information in tooltips after time, if possible (apparently not)
 - For icons representing certain items or spells, use the same icon next to the relevant checkbox to make it recognizable
-- Replace $-variables for abilitiesa and health with *ngFor

 Implement: